tom-steel/Banned-Phrases/aircrew/f/index.md

 ## Flare/Chaff it off
 (v.)
 To get rid of something, particularly an onerous task.
 Eg: He asked me to check all last years stats but i managed to ~ Chin off, Gaff off

+## Flash the Pu
+(Order) Start the APU.
+Eg.” Crewman ¬ and we’ll get going.”

 ## Flash to bang time
 (n.)
 The amount of time between the instigation of an action and its consequences, esp. relating to bad news, and ensuing anger.